javaertj/Unity3DPlugin/README.md

 # Unity3DPlugin
-A plugin for Android communicate with unity3d each other
+A plugin that allows Android to interact with Unity3D